 I don’t need a hard disk in my computer if I can get to the server faster… carrying around these non- connected computers is byzantine by comparison.

 Steve Jobs, 1997

 With a cloud app, you just open a browser, log in, and start working.

 That means a field sales representative using cloud-based CRM can get all the information they need from their mobile device.
 Contact notes can be updated in real time so they are always fresh and complete and available to others – no more waiting to get back to the office to type it in.
 And sales managers know exactly which deals will close and when, from their desktop machines in their offices, or their tablets or phones when they are out and about.

 And this all happens without any hardware to buy and manage, or software to install and update.
 That's because the hardware and software required is all the responsibility of the cloud company that runs the app.
-Companies such as salesforce.com have years of experience managing their cloud infrastructure and making sure that it's secure and reliable so that you don't have to.
+Companies like Salesforce have years of experience managing their cloud infrastructure and making sure that it's secure and reliable so that you don't have to.

 The issues of cloud security and privacy play an important role in the digital era, particularly since data is not filed in folders and physically archived in an office building.
 Every day, millions of new records are generated and stored digitally in the cloud.